In this article:

 Insert a clause into your document

-Once you’ve found a clause, click + to insert it into your Word document.
+Once you’ve found a clause, click the + icon and choose Insert to add it to your Word document.

-After insertion, you can adjust formatting options such as clause levels.
+After inserting, you can adjust formatting options such as clause levels.

 Edit before inserting